Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse27.png)

-**Dedicated role (Security Responder) with custom permissions on using Basic and Advanced live response.
-This sensitive role could be assigned to a role-assignable group with enabled Just-in-Time access (Azure PIM for Groups) and approval process.**
+_Dedicated role (Security Responder) with custom permissions on using Basic and Advanced live response.
+This sensitive role could be assigned to a role-assignable group with enabled Just-in-Time access (Azure PIM for Groups) and approval process_

 ### Monitoring of Live Response activities

-There are a couple of data sources which can be used to create alerts in case of Live Response activities (e.g., SenseIR process events) on Tier0 assets.
-Timeline allows to get a comprehensive view on executed commands and modified files which should be particularly reviewed after established Live Response sessions.
+There are a couple of data sources which can be used to create alerts in case of Live Response activities (e.g., SenseIR process events or initialized connections) on Tier0 assets.
+Timeline allows to get a comprehensive view on executed commands and modified files which should be particularly reviewed after detection of established Live Response sessions.